Best in Practice Prize

 Through raising awareness within the industry as to what ‘best practice’ looks like, the Prize promotes the sharing of knowledge and initiatives, and space for development and implementation in a collegiate industry.
 Practices of all scales across New South Wales are encouraged to enter, with prizes awarded in Small/Medium and Large categories.

-The Best in Practice Prize is run bi-annually, and the theme for 2022 is RE-ENGAGEMENT > Re-connecting > Re-Thinking > Re-Framing.
+The Best in Practice Prize is run bi-annually, and the theme for 2024 is Sustainability in Practice.

 find out more